Guy Weadick School Digital Citizenship Plan

 2. Student Learning

-- Staff have identified ICT outcomes which support the Digital Citizenship Plan and have embedded them into their planning where they appropriately support curriculum learning.
+Guy Weadick’s Technology Committee has identified ICT outcomes which support the Digital Citizenship Plan and have embedded them into their planning to support learning outcomes.
+Reliable and authoritative resources are provided for students and parents and are shared through Google Classroom.

 3. Staff Professional Development